Policy Analysis | January 2019

 Comprehensive medical marijuana laws provide legal protections for qualified patients and designated caregivers registered with the state and/or in possession of a registry identification card who are in possession of medical marijuana within the legal limits established by the state.
 For example, Arkansas protects patients and designated caregivers from “arrest, prosecution or penalty in any manner,” and from the denial of “any right or privilege, including without limitation a civil penalty or disciplinary action by a business, occupational, or professional licensing board or bureau.”
 Some state laws also provide protections against employment and housing discrimination for qualified patients and designated caregivers.
 State law in Oklahoma protects against employment and housing discrimination for licensed medical marijuana patients.
 Oklahoma law also protects the child custody rights of licensed medical marijuana patients.

 Access to medical marijuana in a variety of forms is one of the central components of comprehensive medical marijuana laws because it allows patients, in consultation with a qualified physician, to select a form that best suits their treatment needs.
 Comprehensive medical marijuana laws allow for a variety of forms, including pills, oils, topical forms (gels, creams or ointments), tinctures, liquids, dermal patches, and suppositories.
-At this time, only Arkansas and Oklahoma allow for marijuana to be smoked as a mechanism to treat a qualifying condition.
+At this time, only Arkansas, Oklahoma and Missouri allow for marijuana to be smoked as a mechanism to treat a qualifying condition.
 In 2017, the Florida Legislature approved Senate Bill 8A, which includes a provision that smoking marijuana is not an approved medical use.
 On May 25, 2018, a circuit court judge ruled that the ban on smoked medical marijuana is unconstitutional because it conflicts with the intent of the constitutional amendment which legalized medical marijuana in Florida.
 The state Department of Health is appealing the verdict.

 Although marijuana – both medical and recreational – is increasingly accepted in states, it remains a Schedule I controlled substance under the federal Controlled Substances Act.
 Schedule I substances are subject to the strictest regulation and federal law prohibits physicians from prescribing them.
 The act of prescribing a Schedule I substance could result in a physician losing their license.
 Instead, state medical marijuana laws allow for qualified physicians to issue a medical marijuana “recommendation” or “referral,” which is considered protected free speech between a doctor and a patient.
 Further, a physician’s recommendation does not allow patients to directly obtain medical marijuana under state law.
 Rather, the patient must register with the state and obtain medical marijuana through a licensed dispensary.